Indonesia–United Kingdom relations: History

+Before Indonesian Independence

 English sailors first reached what is now Indonesia in the 16th century, when Sir Francis Drake reached Moluccas in 1579 on his circum-globe journey.
 The British East India Company opened a trading post in Bantam on the first voyage in 1601 and imports of pepper from Java were an important part of the Company's trade for twenty years.
 However, because of heavy competition with the Dutch East India Company, the British trade post in Bantam was closed in 1683.
 The British shifted their attention to the Indian subcontinent while the Dutch began to establish themselves more firmly in Java and later expanded to most of the Indonesian archipelago.

 The British established their garrison at Bencoolen in 1685 and in 1714 built Fort Marlborough in the city.
 They also established a trading post in Riau, others in the region being the Strait Settlements in Penang and Singapore, while the Dutch wrestled the port of Malacca from the Portuguese in 1641.
-During the Napoleonic Wars in Europe, the Kingdom of Holland and their colonies in East Indies fell to the French Republic.
-The British launched a military campaign against Dutch and French hold in Java and establishing British rule in Java.
+During the Napoleonic Wars in Europe, the Kingdom of Holland and its colonies in the East Indies fell to the French Republic.
+The British launched a military campaign against Dutch and French hold in Java and established British rule in Java.
 From 1811 to 1815, Indonesia was administrated by the British.
 Stamford Raffles served as the Governor of the East Indies from 1811 to 1816.
 He was an enthusiast of Javanese culture and history that during his administration he led expeditions that discovered Borobudur, Trowulan and other archaeological sites in Java, subsequently writing The History of Java and publishing it in 1817.
-Hester Needham (1843–1897), was a British women missionary who was sent by the Rhenish Missionary Society to the North Sumatra, namely in Sibolga, Silindung, and Mandailing.
-Hester Needham spent the last 7 years of her life as a missionary in the Batak Lands from 8 January 1890 to 12 May 1897.
+Hester Needham (1843–1897), was a British women missionary who was sent by the Rhenish Missionary Society to the North Sumatra, namely in Sibolga, Silindung, and Mandailing Natal.
+Hester Needham spent the last 7 years of her life as a missionary in the Batak lands from 8 January 1890 to 12 May 1897.

 The British and the Dutch signed the Anglo-Dutch Treaty of 1824 which defined the boundary of British and Dutch realms in Southeast Asia and India.
 The boundaries were later inherited by modern Brunei, Indonesia, Malaysia, and Singapore.
 The name "Indonesia" was first coined in 1850, when George Windsor Earl, the British ethnologist, proposed the terms Indunesians — and, his preference, Malayunesians — for the inhabitants of the "Indian Archipelago or Malayan Archipelago".
 In the same publication, a student of Earl's, James Richardson Logan, used Indonesia as a synonym for the Indian Archipelago.